jaydeegbobeh/eng88/Networking/README.md

 - all hosts bits of the IP address are 1's
 - All host in a network should have the same Broadcast IP
 - Use the broadcast IP to send specific data to all the machines on the same network
+- The sender does not need to indicate recipient addresses – this is how the broadcast process differs from unicast, where only a single known recipient is addressed.
+- Broadcast ip replaces the recipient addresses in question.

 **Localhost- 127.0.0.1**
 The standard IP address used for a loopback network connection - looped back to your own machine (this computer)